It only does everything.

 became the first region-locked game for the console to be published, with Atlus

 boneheadedly ignoring the threats of boycott.
-The fanbase of both the game and the console wasn't pleased, and said game has culminated in Internet Backdraft
+The fanbases of both the game and the console weren't pleased, and said game has culminated in Internet Backdraft

 and Hype Backlash

 after it was announced (to surprise of no one) that the European release has been delayed indefinitelynote

 .
 However the latter speculates that Atlus's deal with Sony could open the floodgates to other developers demanding that Sony region-lock their games in the future, a worrying move to import gamers everywhere.